 With every purchase, you receive a certain percentage of money back.
 The percentage is known as your cashback rate, which changes depending on your credit card.
 While some cards offer a flat cash back rate on all purchases, most offer variable rates depending on what you buy.

 You want a card that offers the highest rates in your most common spending categories.
+You could get a credit card that offers high rewards on groceries if you spend a lot on groceries every month, or get a credit card that offers great rewards on dining if you eat out often.
 For example, the CIBC Dividend® Visa Infinite card offers a 4% cash back on gas and groceries, 2% on dining, transportation, and recurring bills, and 1% on everything else.
 If you frequently buy gas and groceries, this is an excellent card.
 However, if most of your income is spent on restaurants, you should seek another card with a higher rate in this category.
 Essentially, the best cash back card depends on your current spending patterns.

 We have created the following table to help you compare cashback credit cards depending on your top spending categories.
 By clicking the heading for each column, you can sort by the highest earning cards in that category.
 Additionally, you can filter out cards with annual fees.